DerDer3/DerDer-s-PMPEdit/README.md

 # DerDer's PMPEdit

 PMPEdit is a graphical tool for editing the PMP files in Wii games.
-This repository in it's current state is incomplete.
+This project is incomplete.

 ## WiiUtils